 - Place the pieces on your prepared baking sheet.
 Make sure they are not touching each other and won't if they start to curl.

 - Place in the oven for 1-2 minutes.
 Open to see if your design curled.
-It it did, take a flat spatula and flatten the design and heat an additional minute.
+If it did, take a flat spatula and flatten the design and heat an additional minute.

 - Sand any sharp edges or excess plastic from the design.
 I used a nail file.

-- Allow to cool before applying the dimensional magic.
+- Allow cooling before applying the dimensional magic.
 Heat will cause it to crack.
 Flood the medium over the design.
 Use a toothpick to pop any bubbles and clear the whole so you can put the jump ring on.

 - Allow to dry for 24 hours or until the medium is completely hard.
 You'll be tempted to touch and feel but don't until at least 3 hours.
 The medium hardens slowly and you will leave fingerprints in the design.